willgreen93/UK_election/README.md

 The user interface allows users to toggle pre-election poll to infer the impact on results at the consituency and national level.

-You can test the interface [here](https://uk-election.streamlit.app/)
+You can use the interface [here](https://uk-election.streamlit.app/)